-My Brother Jack was born on July 3rd and he and I loved fireworks.
+My brother Jack was born on July 3rd and he and I loved fireworks.
 We both wanted to be soldiers and we practiced war our entire childhood.
-Because of our obsession, my favorite holiday, and my Brother Jack’s, was, and is the Fourth of July.
+Because of our obsession, our favorite holiday was the 4th of July.
 The one I remember best is the first one I can remember.

-While growing up in small town Vivian, there were no City ordinances barring the use of fireworks.
-Every manner of explosives was sold including M-80s and Two-Inchers.
-Jack and I are both lucky to have all our digits as we later experimented with everything we could strike a match too.
+While growing up in small-town Vivian, there were no city ordinances barring the use of fireworks.
+Every manner of explosives was sold including M-80s and two-inchers.
+Jack and I are both lucky to have all our fingers as we later experimented with everything to which we could strike a match.

 My friend Timmy Jon and I even mixed our own batch of gunpowder and almost burned up the house with it.
-The first Fourth that I can remember, however, we made do with firecrackers, bottle rockets, sparklers and Roman candles.
+The first 4th that I can remember we made do with firecrackers, bottle rockets, sparklers and Roman candles.

-On July 4, my mom and dad would buy us about ten dollars worth of fireworks.
-Ten bucks doesn’t sound like much but you could pop lots of firecrackers for that amount in the sixties.
+Every 4th, Mom, and Dad would buy us about ten dollars worth of fireworks.
+Ten bucks doesn’t sound like much but you could pop lots of firecrackers for that amount in the fifties and sixties.
 We always began the fireworks as soon as it was dark enough.

-I don’t remember my age but I was old enough to feel the excitement of impending danger.
+I don’t remember how old I was my first 4th though I was old enough to feel the excitement of impending danger.
 With our dad’s help, we began lighting sparklers, popping firecrackers and launching one bottle rocket after another.
 We soon got down to the good stuff.

-My redheaded Brother Jack was next at bat and he had mischief in mind before my dad ever lit the candle’s fuse.
-My mother was standing behind us in the open door of our house.
-Soon as the candle started spitting fire, Jack began pointing it at anything that caught his fancy - a tree, the family car, me, and finally toward the open door of the house.
+My redheaded brother Jack was next at-bat and he had mischief in mind before my dad ever lit the candle’s fuse.
+Mother Mavis was standing behind us in the open door of our house.
+Soon after the candle started spitting fire, Jack began pointing it at anything that caught his fancy: a tree, the family car, me, and finally the open door of the house.

-Dodging the oncoming fireball, my mom screamed and jumped off the porch.
-Jack put at least three fireballs through the house, luckily catching nothing on fire.
-When he finally threw down the spent Roman candle my dad just shook his head, grabbed the remaining fireworks and walked into the house.
+Dodging the oncoming fireball, Mom screamed and jumped off the porch.
+Jack put at least three fireballs through the door and into the house, luckily catching nothing on fire.
+When he finally threw down the spent Roman candle my dad just shook his head, grabbed the remaining fireworks and carried them into the house.
 Mom followed him, but not before unloading verbally on Jack.

-The 4th of July means a lot more to me than just fireworks and hot dogs and we should all reflect on the sacrifices this wonderful holiday immortalizes.
-Still, my favorite holiday remains July 4 and the one I remember best is the first one that I can remember.
+The 4th of July means a lot more to me than just fireworks and hot dogs and we should all reflect on the sacrifices this wonderful holiday symbolizes.
+My favorite holiday still remains on the 4th of July, and the one I like best is still the first one that I can remember.